-State Department's Ned Price speaks on the fall of Kabul
+State Department calls for Taliban to include women in its government

 He said the U.S. government is working to bring as many vulnerable Afghans to safety as it can.

+While the Taliban has taken the presidential palace in Kabul, forcing President Ashraf Ghani to flee the country, Price insisted that "there has not been a formal transfer of power."

-"The situation will continue to remain fluid in the coming hours and likely the coming days, nevertheless we are operating on all fronts and around the clock to protect our people, those who have worked side by side with the United States for years, and other vulnerable Afghans," Price declared.
+"The situation will continue to remain fluid in the coming hours and likely the coming days.
+Nevertheless we are operating on all fronts and around the clock to protect our people, those who have worked side by side with the United States for years, and other vulnerable Afghans," Price declared.

+He said the safety and security of American diplomats "will remain our top priority."

 The Taliban swept into Kabul on Sunday, storming the U.S. embassy, pouring into the presidential palace, and freeing thousands of terrorists who had been prisoners at Bagram Air Base.
 Meanwhile, Biden avoided the cameras, waiting until Monday to address the nation.